Paloma Negra

-"Paloma Negra" is a ranchera song written by Tomás Méndez and originally released by Chavela Vargas in 1961 on her self-titled debut album.
+"Paloma Negra" (Black Dove) is a ranchera song written by Tomás Méndez and originally released by Chavela Vargas in 1961 on her self-titled debut album.
 The song was later featured on the soundtrack to the Academy Award-nominated biopic Frida.

 "Paloma Negra" has been covered by prominent artists such as Lola Beltrán, Vicente Fernández, Ángela Aguilar, Lila Downs, Rocio Jurado, Vikki Carr, and Jenni Rivera.